bhjortsberg/tsdump/readme.md

 - list or range of packets to print
 - add reference to previos packet to TSPacket.
 The previous packet with same pid.
 A step to collect payloads/print frame
 - Multithreaded read file and print.
 Use <condition_variable>
+- Dump -d should dump payload of what is printed.
+Can be used to extract all packets for one pid or payload for one frame (jpeg-pic)
+- Print all packets in this payload (all packets with this pid util next payload start)
+- Handle pts as a <chrono> to ease printout and calculations